 One big reason for this debate surrounds the MTHFR gene variant and processing folate.
 It’s because of that slight reduction mentioned above.
 While there is so much misinformation on this topic, this slight reduction does not mean those with the MTHFR gene variant can’t process folic acid.
 The current recommendations are appropriate and for those with and without the MTHFR gene variant.

-The alternative to folic acid supplementation being proposed is to use supplements containing “natural food folate” (in addition to the recommendations on consuming folate found naturally in foods).
+The alternative to folic acid supplementation being proposed is to use supplements containing other forms of folate, like methylfolate, (in addition to the recommendations on consuming folate found naturally in foods).

-It’s important to be aware that “natural food folate” contained in certain supplements (such as 5-MTHF) is not the same as folate found naturally in foods.
-Like folic acid, it is also man-made.
+It’s important to be aware that alternative forms of folate contained in certain supplements are not the same as folate found naturally in foods.
+Like folic acid, it is also synthetically produced in a lab.

 Here are my five reasons to trust current recommendations.